altovacio/duelo-de-plumas/docs/api_endpoints_programmatically.md

 **Summary:** Get Contests

 Get list of contests with optional filtering.
+If 'creator=me' is passed, only contests created by the current user are returned.
-All users (authenticated or visitor) see all contests listed.
+Otherwise, all users (authenticated or visitor) see all contests listed (unless other filters apply).
 Access to details of private contests is handled by the GET /{contest_id} endpoint.

 ### GET /contests/